 My son would do anything for his little sister and happily get her candy.
 He would even question any adult questioning him for no reason- as we have taught him to stand up for himself, speak out for what is right, and question authority.
 He would run from strangers.
-He would, however, feel safe with a police office.
+He would feel safe with a police officer.

 My son, however, can do all of these things without fear.
 He is white.
 He ‘belongs’ in that suburb.
 He looks like every other white kid in the area and a ‘neighborhood watch captain’ would easily dismiss his walking down the street as a normal, every day occurrence.
 As would a police officer.
 As would the community.